tt20171105/Competition/README.md

-# Scripts of kaggle and Signate
+# Scripts of Kaggle and Signate